 Canada does not need to buy fighter jets, and 2021 is our critical opportunity to stop this purchase before it happens.
-The procurement competition officially started July 2020, and we don’t have much time before the winning contract will be selected in early 2022.
+The procurement competition officially started July 2020, and we don’t have much time before the contract will be signed.

 As the renowned writer George Monbiot put it “If ever there were a time to reassess the genuine threats to our security and separate them from the self-interested aims of the weapons industry, this is it.”